Superstition (1982 film): Home media

+Reception

 In a review published by the New York Daily News, Superstition was negatively compared to The Amityville Horror (1979), and it was noted: "Like many contemporary fright films, Superstition substitutes escalating gore for suspense.
 It's also a victim of the bloated running time required to justify its single feature.
 Had [it] been cut as effectively as its characters, sliced to say, 70 minutes... it might have attained, despite its weak script, the lofty level of watchable."
 Lou Cedrone of The Baltimore Sun panned the film, writing: "There isn't much mystery to Superstition...
 There is much pain, boredom and violence—but mysterious it, is not."
 Cedrone also criticized the film for its featuring the murder of a thirteen-year-old boy.
 The Boston Globe's Jay Carr deemed it a "how-much-can-you-take? splatflick," adding that director Roberson "invests its low-grade guignol with more urgency than it deserves and I hope he gets a shot at something better."

 The Hackensack Record's Lou Lumenick similarly criticized the film's violent content, describing it as a "schlocky slasher film... incorporating elements of Poltergeist, represented by an orgy of modestly spooky special effects in the final reel."
+Edward Jones, writing for The Free Lance-Star, derided the film, noting: "If you're aching for a cross between the devilish possession of The Exorcist and the bloody mayhem of Friday the 13th, sit tight and hope Hollywood can come up with something less hokey."
+Eleanor Ringel of The Atlanta Journal panned the film, describing it as "imbecilic" and declaring that it was "a bloody shame it was made."

 Critic Joe Bob Briggs alternately praised the film for its gore effects, awarding it three out of four stars.